 All of the EdLab Linux machines are connected to the Internet.
 Hostnames are as follows:

-We highly recommend that for any remote sessions, machines elnux1, elnux2, elnux3, elnux4 or elnux7 are used as the remote host, as these are booted into linux and hence are always acccessible.
-There is a round-robin alias DNS elnux.cs.umass.edu which will resolve to one of these 5 systems to allow for some load-balancing.
-The edmac systems will not be remotely accessible if they are booted in to WinXP.
-In addition these systems may be rebooted at any time by the console user in order to boot into another OS.
+For Linux log into machines elnux1, elnux2, elnux3, or elnux7 are used as the remote host, as these are always booted into linux.
+There is a round-robin alias DNS elnux.cs.umass.edu which will resolve to one of these 4 systems to allow for some load-balancing.
+The edmac systems running Mac OSX may be rebooted at any time by the console user.

 The use of ssh is required for accessing all of the EdLab systems from a physical location other than its console (i.e. "network" or "remote" logins.).

-The SSH protocol is intended for use as an endpoint-to-endpoint secure replacement for the Berkeley's "R" commands (rsh, rlogin, and rcp), but in order to achieve that security you must start the ssh client from your local machine.
+The SSH protocol is an endpoint-to-endpoint secure connection for remote command-line login, but in order to achieve that security you must start the ssh client from your local machine.
 (I.e. the one at which you are physically typing.)

 On UNIX, the SSH protocol is implemented by: